-Now, more than five decades later and after an extensive refurbishment, the Helsinki Hall of Culture is ready to open its doors again.
+Now, more than five decades later and after an extensive refurbishment, the Helsinki House of Culture is ready to open its doors again.
 The refurbishment has brought plenty of new space for small and larger groups alike.
-The Helsinki Hall of Culture’s modern, functional, and versatile facilities as well as flexible and customer-oriented services make a broad range of smaller and larger events possible.
+The House of Culture’s modern, functional, and versatile facilities as well as flexible and customer-oriented services make a broad range of smaller and larger events possible.

 The facilities and services can be tailored according to individual organisations’ requirements, and can accommodate events ranging from festive events, concerts, and gala nights to AGMs and trade shows.
 Events held at the House of Culture can vary from small gatherings of 10 people to large events up to 2,000 people.